-Ontario Community Paramedicine Secretariat – McNally Project member Matthew Leyenaar is Director of the Secretariat, while members Dr. Walter Tavares, Dr. Gina Agarwal, Rick Ferron, Alan Batt, Brent McLeod, and Joe Pedulla are involved at various levels in subcommittees and supporting provincial work.
+Ontario Community Paramedicine Secretariat – McNally Project member Dr. Matthew Leyenaar is a former Director of the Secretariat, while members Dr. Walter Tavares, Dr. Gina Agarwal, Rick Ferron, Alan Batt, Brent McLeod, and Joe Pedulla are involved at various levels in subcommittees and supporting provincial work.

 Grants and funding